Obtaining a business visa in Romania in 2026 is a process that involves several steps and can be fully assisted by our team of immigration lawyers.

 Not all non-EU/EEA foreign nationals require a visa to enter the country for short-term purposes not exceeding days.

-Examples of countries that are not subject to a visa requirement for entering Romania for short-term purposes include: Argentina, Australia, Brazil, Canada, the United Arab Emirates, Israel, New Zealand, The United Kingdom, the United States, Singapore or Hong Kong, among others.
+Examples of countries that are not subject to a visa requirement for entering Romania for short-term purposes include: Argentina, Australia, Brazil, Canada, the United Arab Emirates, Israel, New Zealand, the United Kingdom, the United States, Singapore, or Hong Kong, among others.

 While short-term business stays for these foreign nationals might suffice in order to open a company in Romania, for longer terms, as in the case of company management by the foreign national, applying for the long-stay visa type D for business purposes is required for those who wish to move to Romania for business purposes.